blakwurm/blakwurm-site-source/media/blakprofile.md

-## Gavyn
+Gavyn is a freelance writer, currently working on the Lone Wolf series as a team author.

-Freelance writer, core "fluff" guy and QA manager with BlakWurm Entertainment
+A Blakwurm, he's the community manager and lead QA tester.

 You can find his blog at http://www.ivoryhawk.com/